SEXUAL HEALTH PROMOTION

 During the clinical assessments at sexual health clinics, we identify females who currently experience intimate partner violence (IPV) and domestic violence.
-Those females will be provided with extensive counselling apart from empowerment with knowledge (on sexual and reproductive health, human rights, HIV and STI symptoms, modes of transmission/preventive, facilities available in the government/ private sector, and contraceptive methods), skills and confidence to tackle them.
+Those females will be provided with extensive counselling apart from empowerment with knowledge (on sexual and reproductive health, human rights, HIV and STI symptoms, modes of transmission/ and prevention, facilities available in the government and private sector, and contraceptive methods), skills, and confidence to tackle them.

-Depending on the extent of the physical and mental insult, females will be referred for relevant specialities such as psychiatry, gynaecology, surgery etc. for further management.
-Hence, healthcare workers at NSACP will be a part of the multidisciplinary team who manages and care for GBV victims.
+Depending on the extent of the physical and mental insult, females will be referred to relevant specialties such as psychiatry, gynaecology, surgery, etc. for further management.
+Hence, healthcare workers at NSACP will be a part of the multidisciplinary team that manages and cares for GBV victims.

 Furthermore, the victims will be referred to legal and social services whenever necessary.

 Sexual health clinics are conducted every Monday (except for public holidays) at NSACP by qualified doctors.
 There, people will be educated on various aspects of sexual and reproductive health.

 There are various causes leading to sexual dysfunction among males and females.
 They will be assessed according to their history as well as by clinical examination, and necessary investigations will be arranged accordingly.